One of the most recently appreciated and widely-used story structures is the Dan Harmon Story Circle.

 While the model draws heavily on the hero's journey and other similar models, it also tends to simplify things in a way that makes crafting a story easy.

 But what exactly is Dan Harmon's Story Circle?
-Well, that is what we are here to unpack.
+Well, that is what I am here to unpack.

 - What the Story Circle is